ErikSeewald/Planetnove/README.md

 ## Path blocking
 Throughout the run, you can block paths using obstacles detectable by the tank's ultrasound sensors.
 If the tank encounters an obstacle, it will then have to turn around and notify the mothership of the blocked path.
 *After* the mothership has confirmed receiving the blocked path message, the tank can send a new arrival message for the node it just returned to from the blocked path.
-Once a path is considered blocked it can not be unblocked for the remainder of the run.
+Once a path is considered blocked it cannot be unblocked for the remainder of the run.

 There are a few rules for blocking:
-- An obstacle can only be places at positions where there is at least 20cm of (at least slightly) straight path between it and the nodes on either side.
+- An obstacle can only be places at positions where there is at least 30cm of mostly straight path between it and the nodes on either side.
 - An obstacle can ignore the distance rule if it is placed directly on a node.
 - An obstacle cannot occur before the tank encounters its first node.